WSU-kduncan/f24cicd-JMHackman/README-CI.md

 - The main point of this project is to make a container for an angular application using docker and CI which is continous integration with github.
 This can help make repeatable environments for later apps and containers. the tools that were used in this project are, Docker, Angular, and Github.
 I used Docker for container storage and Angular as it was the given framework for this project and I used Github for the CI that was needed for the project.

+- Diagramming goes here

+- Include a diagram (or diagrams) of your entire workflow.
+Meaning it should start with a project change / update, the steps that happen in between, and end with the updated version when the server is queried (web page is accessed)

 # Run Project Locally

 - I installed docker via the docker website, dockerhub and downloaded docker desktop to assist in the project.
 I also made sure to make the account to the project specifications as i was having some issues with docker a few weeks ago.

 - The first step would be to create the Dockerfile, with pieces like, `FROM, WORKDIR, COPY, RUN, COPY, EXPOSE, CMD and any others`.
 Than build the image with `docker build -t name/angular-site .`.
 Than you should run the container to see if it works and us the command, `docker run -p portnumber:portnumber name/angular-site`.
 Than lastly, you should push the image to dockerhub using the command `docker push name/angular-site`.